 A1.
 The term disability is defined as a physical or mental impairment that substantially limits one or more major life activities.
-There are three federal mandates that relate to persons with disabilities and higher education: Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 and, more recently, the Americans with Disabilities Act (ADAA) of 2008.
+There are three federal mandates that relate to persons with disabilities and higher education: Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 and, more recently, the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.

 The ADA is a federal civil rights statute that ensures that students with disabilities will have the opportunity to participate in postsecondary education without discrimination.
 The ADA upholds and extends standards of compliance set forth in Section 504 of the Rehabilitation Act of 1973 regarding the treatment of persons with disabilities in employment practices, communication, and policies and practices.
 The ADA extends these civil rights protections to people with disabilities in employment in the public and private sectors, public accommodations, transportation services provided by state and local government, telephone companies and the U.S. Congress.
 Title III of the ADA relates specifically to private colleges, while Title II applies to public institutions.
 Both statutes require the provision of auxiliary aids and services to qualified students with disabilities.
-Providing auxiliary aids and services, programs, or activities offered by the institution.
+Providing auxiliary aids and services is not considered special treatment, but rather an equal opportunity to participate in the services, programs, or activities offered by the institution.
 Also, Section 504 of the Rehabilitation Act of 1973 prohibits discrimination based on disability by all recipients of Federal financial assistance; virtually all colleges and universities.